smith-gj/SeniorDesign/README.md

-# SeniorDesign
+# Sight of Sound #
-Senior Design project
+## Senior Design Project for UC ##

+Please visit our wiki for more detailed information.